CSCIX65G/crosscompilation/README.md

 lldb ./.build/aarch64-unknown-linux/debug/echoserver
 ```

-Once in lldb do:
+Once in lldb do the following 4 commands:

 ```
-env LD_LIBRARY_PATH=/swift_runtime//usr/lib/swift/linux:/swift_runtime/usr/lib/aarch64-linux-gnu:/swift_runtime/lib/aarch64-linux-gnu
+env LD_LIBRARY_PATH=/swift_runtime/usr/lib/swift/linux:/swift_runtime/usr/lib/aarch64-linux-gnu:/swift_runtime/lib/aarch64-linux-gnu
 platform connect  connect://[IP or FQDN of your R/Pi]:9293 break set --file main.swift --line 32 run
 ```

-Note the changes to the LD_LIBRARY_PATH.
+Note the changes to the LD_LIBRARY_PATH from the amd64 case.
 These are to account for the fact that you are debugging on a different architecture.

 ## Explanation